SrainApp/srain/doc/commands.rst

     /pattern list

 Regular expression pattern management.
-The added pattern can be used elsewhere in the application.
+The added pattern can be used elsewhere in the application, such as :ref:`commands-rignore`.

-..
-NOTE:: TODO: document elsewhere.

 Sub commands: